A Machine Learning Tutorial for Operational Meteorology, Part I: Traditional Machine Learning: Machine Learning Methods and Common Terms

 To start, we will describe decision trees in context of a classification problem.
 The decision tree creates splits in the data (i.e., decisions) that are chosen such that either the Gini Impurity value or the Entropy value decreases after the split.
 Gini Impurity is defined as

 where $p_i$ is the probability of class i (i.e., the number of data points labeled class i divided by the total number of data points).
 While Entropy is defined as

 Both functions effectively measure how similar the data point labels are in each one of the groupings of the tree after some split in the data.
 Envision the flow chart as a tree.
 The decision is where the tree branches into two directions, resulting in two separate leaves.
 The goal of a decision tree is to choose the branch that results in a leaf having a minimum of Gini or Entropy.
-In other words, a grouping of data point labels after the data split would ideally result in the group of data point labels all be the same.
+In other words, the data split would ideally result in two sub-groups of data where all the labels are the same within each sub-group.
 Fig. \ref{tree_class_loss} shows both the Gini impurity and entropy for a two class problem.
-Consider the example of classifying the winter precipitation classification.
+Consider the example of classifying winter precipitation as rain or snow.
 From some example surface temperature dataset the likely decision threshold would be near 32$^{\circ}$F, which would result in the subsequent two groupings of data point labels (i.e., snow/rain) having a dominant class label (i.e., fraction of class k is near 0 or 1) and thus having a minimum of Entropy or Gini (i.e., near 0).
 The actual output of this tree could be either the majority class label, or the ratio of the major class (i.e., a probabilistic output).

 While it is helpful to consider a decision tree with a single decision, also known as a tree with a depth of 1, the prediction power of a single decision is limited.
 A step toward more complexity is to include increasing depth (i.e., more decisions/branches).
 To continue with the rain/snow example from the previous paragraph, we could include a second decision based on measured wet bulb temperature.
 A tree with depth two will likely have better performance, but the prediction power is still somewhat limited.